solvberget/Summer-of-code/CONTRIBUTING.md

 # How to contribute

-Here are a few guidelines that everyone should follow so that we have a chance of keeping on top of things.
+Here are a few guidelines based on [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) that everyone should follow so that we have a chance of keeping on top of things.

 ## Making Changes